awsdocs/aws-encryption-sdk-docs/doc_source/faq.md

 In previous releases, the AWS Encryption SDK randomly generated a unique IV value for each encryption operation\.
 The SDK now uses a deterministic method to construct a different IV value for each frame so that every IV is unique within its message\.
 The SDK stores the IV in the encrypted message that it returns\.
 For more information, see [AWS Encryption SDK Message Format Reference](message-format.md)\.

 **How is each data key generated, encrypted, and decrypted?**  <a name="key-generation"></a>
-The method depends on the master key provider and the implementation of its master keys\.
-When AWS KMS is the master key provider, the SDK uses the AWS KMS [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) API operation to generate each data key in both plaintext and encrypted forms\.
+The method depends on the master key provider or keyring and its implementation of its master keys or wrapping keys\.
+When AWS KMS is the master key provider, the AWS Encryption SDK uses the AWS KMS [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) API operation to generate each data key in both plaintext and encrypted forms\.
 It uses the [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation to decrypt the data key\.
-AWS KMS encrypts and decrypts the data key by using the customer master key \(CMK\) that you specified when configuring the master key provider\.
+AWS KMS encrypts and decrypts the data key by using the customer master key \(CMK\) that you specified when configuring the master key provider or keyring\.

 **How do I keep track of the data keys that were used to encrypt my data?**  <a name="track-keys"></a>
 The AWS Encryption SDK does this for you\.
 When you encrypt data, the SDK encrypts the data key and stores the encrypted key along with the encrypted data in the [encrypted message](concepts.md#message) that it returns\.
 When you decrypt data, the AWS Encryption SDK extracts the encrypted data key from the encrypted message, decrypts it, and then uses it to decrypt the data\.